whole-communities-whole-health/wcwh-repo-template/README.md

 ├── src                <- Source code for use in this project.
 │   └── README.md      <- README for this directory
 │
-└── videos             <- Study-related videos
-    └── README.md      <- README for this directory
+└── videos             <- Study-related videos (if applicable) └── README.md      <- README for this directory
 </pre>